The specific case for using supplements when you have Meniere's Disease is well documented on another page, please click here to read.

 We are clearly no longer getting a sufficient intake of nutrients with just a good balanced diet.
 The view that we are is an outdated one.
 Modern science tells us we are in need of vitamin and mineral supplementation.

-Good quality supplements that provide optimum nutritional intake are now seen as essential.
+Good quality supplements that provide optimum nutritional intake are now seen as essential by informed health professionals.

 Even the traditionally conservative American Medical Association has reversed its long-standing opposition to vitamin supplements.
 Following research by Dr Robert Fletcher and Dr Kathleen Fairfield of Harvard University, the association's journal (JAMA) advised in 2002 that all adults should take at least one multi vitamin pill per day.